Read our 2018 Report Card for Larsen.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Larsen is shown as a purple triangle. (analysis methodology)
+Larsen is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Rick Larsen sits on the following committees:

 - House Committee on Transportation and Infrastructure

 - Member, Subcommittee on Intelligence and Emerging Threats and Capabilities